Jean C. Alexandre: Early life and career

-Jean C. Alexandre was born in Port-au-Prince, Haiti.
+Alexandre was born in Port-au-Prince, Haiti.
 He attended Institution Saint-Louis de Gonzague from elementary to High School, graduating valedictorian of his class in 1960.
 He received his medical degree from the Faculty of Medicine (State University of Haiti) in 1967.
-Dr. Jean C. Alexandre completed his residency in obstetrics and gynecology at Loyola University Medical Center, Maywood, Illinois, where he received two certifications, one in sexology and sexual dysfunction and the other in reproductive medicine and infertility.
-In 1976, Dr. Jean C. Alexandre became board certified in obstetrics and gynecology.
-From 1973 to 1979, Jean C. Alexandre held a series of positions in academia, serving as a clinician and teaching research assistant at Loyola University Medical Center and in 1979 he was promoted to assistant professor.
+Alexandre completed his residency in obstetrics and gynecology at Loyola University Medical Center, Maywood, Illinois, where he received two certifications, one in sexology and sexual dysfunction and the other in reproductive medicine and infertility.
+In 1976, Alexandre became board certified in obstetrics and gynecology.
+From 1973 to 1979, Alexandre held a series of positions in academia, serving as a clinician and teaching research assistant at Loyola University Medical Center and in 1979 he was promoted to assistant professor.

-Throughout his long and successful medical career, Dr. Jean C.Alexandre served as attending physician at Foster G. McGaw Hospital, Loyola University Medical Center, Maywood, Illinois, director of the obstetrics and gynecological services at the Martin Luther King Center, Chicago, Illinois, chief of surgery at Northlake Community Hospital, director of the obstetrics and gynecological Services at Madden Mental Health Center, medical director Prenatal Clinic at Westlake Community Hospital, Melrose Park, Illinois, medical director of the Maywood Proviso Community Health Center, President of the American Cancer Society, Maywood chapter (1988–1990), consultant at Edgewater Hospital, Edgewater, Chicago, consultant at Water Tower Surgical Center, Chicago, Illinois, consultant at Oakbrook Surgical Center, Oak Brook, Illinois, president of medical staff at Northlake Hospital, treasurer of medical staff at Westlake Hospital, coordinator of medical residents at Westlake Hospital (gynecology section), and chairman of obstetrics and gynecological services at Westake hospital (1988–2001 and 2005 to 2009).
+Throughout his long and successful medical career, Alexandre served as attending physician at Foster G. McGaw Hospital, Loyola University Medical Center, Maywood, Illinois, director of the obstetrics and gynecological services at the Martin Luther King Center, Chicago, Illinois, chief of surgery at Northlake Community Hospital, director of the obstetrics and gynecological Services at Madden Mental Health Center, medical director Prenatal Clinic at Westlake Community Hospital, Melrose Park, Illinois, medical director of the Maywood Proviso Community Health Center, president of the American Cancer Society, Maywood chapter (1988–1990), consultant at Edgewater Hospital, Edgewater, Chicago, consultant at Water Tower Surgical Center, Chicago, Illinois, consultant at Oakbrook Surgical Center, Oak Brook, Illinois, president of medical staff at Northlake Hospital, treasurer of medical staff at Westlake Hospital, coordinator of medical residents at Westlake Hospital (gynecology section), and chairman of obstetrics and gynecological services at Westake hospital (1988–2001 and 2005 to 2009).